 A Kalman filter was used to combine the series listed in Table 1 after the bias-rate corrections and uncertainty scale factors listed in Table 2 had been applied to them.
-The resulting combined Earth orientation series, SPACE2001, consists of values (Figure 1) and 1 $\sigma$ standard errors (Figure 2) for polar motion, Universal Time, and their rates spanning September 28.0, 1976 to January 19.0, 2002 at daily intervals.
+The resulting combined Earth orientation series, SPACE2002, consists of values (Figure 1) and 1σ standard errors (Figure 2) for polar motion, Universal Time, and their rates spanning September 28.0, 1976 to January 11.0, 2003 at daily intervals and is available in versions whose epochs are given at either midnight or noon.
 Leap seconds have been restored to UT1, and the effects of the solid Earth and ocean tides have been added back to the UT1 values using the same models for these effects that were originally used to remove them from the raw series: namely, the Yoder et al. (1981) model for the solid Earth tides and the Kantha et al. (1998) model for the ocean tides.
-However, semidiurnal and diurnal ocean tidal terms have not been added to and are, therefore, not included in the SPACE2001 UT1 values.
+However, semidiurnal and diurnal ocean tidal terms have not been added to and are, therefore, not included in the SPACE2002 UT1 values.

-Figure 3 is a plot of the difference between the SPACE2001 polar motion, UT1, and LOD values and those of the IERS combined Earth orientation series EOP(IERS) C 04.
-As can be seen, these two series are very consistent with each other, especially after 1987 when the root-mean-square (rms) of their difference is only 0.218 mas for the x-component of polar motion, 0.187 mas for the y-component, 0.025 ms for UT1, and 0.018 ms for LOD.
+Figure 3 is a plot of the difference between the SPACE2002 polar motion, UT1, and LOD values and those of the IERS combined Earth orientation series EOP(IERS) C 04.
+As can be seen, these two series are very consistent with each other, especially after 1998 when the root-mean-square (rms) of their difference is only 0.066 mas for the x-component of polar motion, 0.056 mas for the y-component, 0.024 ms for UT1, and 0.017 ms for LOD.
 Prior to 1984, the difference between these two series exhibits greater variability and even some systematic behavior, particularly in the x-component of polar motion.
 This systematic behavior is due to differences in the approaches used here and by the IERS to correct the bias and rate of the individual series before they are combined.